-What is your proudest moment in your role so far?
+What has been your favourite moment in your role so far?

 What is the most exciting aspect of working on the Porangahau and Wimbledon Rd Upgrade Project?

 What is one element of the Porangahau and Wimbledon Road Upgrade that you were/are most looking forward to completing?

 What’s your go-to productivity trick?